emigrek/Befree/README.md

 App track your progress and motivates you to stay clean by providing a timeline of your addiction-free days and enabling you to achieve time goals such as day, week, month or year.

 App works in **offline mode**, so you can use it without internet connection.
 All data is synchronized with the cloud when the connection is available.
-Internet connection is required only for authentication during the first login.
+Internet connection is required for authentication during the first login and uploading addiction image.

 App supports **multiple languages**, by default comes with English and Polish translations.
 Translations are automatically detected based on the device's language settings.